Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-AE7doTpLQOU.md

 ### Transcript

-> we get to it will it be creative mode yes at some point i'm pretty sure passive mode and creative mode are two things that we've, looked into i know passive mode is gonna happen i am fairly confident creative mode is gonna happen but i don't know exactly when or how or
+> we get to it will it be creative mode yes at some point I'm pretty sure passive mode and creative mode are two things that we've, looked into I know passive mode is gonna happen I am fairly confident creative mode is gonna happen but I don't know exactly when or how or